witchi/filters/README.txt

 2.1.1:
   - Fixed a bug which prevented to insert case sensitive search strings - thanks to Emanuele Bruno.
 2.1.2:
   - Added a dynamic vertical scrollbar when there are a lot of filters to show - thanks to Alain Martini.
+2.1.3:
+  - Now check mail only in INBOX like yandex.mail or gmail;
+  - fix "refresh" mailboxes after move mails;
+  - Fixed a bug with the conflict rules.
+Add priority checkbox, now first rules with priority are working.
+2.1.4:
+  - Fixed for compare strings (Tested in all russian charset);
+  - Fixed option: all, read and unread messages;
+  - Added a new option: mark read or mark unread messages;
+  - Fully replaced a search algorithm;
+  - Fixed localization for 'folder' and 'folder.subfolder' - thanks to twisterbr.